Windower/docs/_pages/addons/stna.md

 ## Commands

 The only command is `stna`.
 Using this command will remove the debuffs above in the priority listed.
 Also will use holy waters when doomed.

+## Source
+The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/stna).